 The GAUSS_FILTER resolution decreases with increasing baud rate.
-A accumulate and dump filter can be implemented in the μ C to improve the resolution.
-Note that each GAUSS_FILTER reading should be synchronized to the MODEM_CLK.
-As an example, accumulating 4 readings and dividing the total by 4 will improve the resolution by 2 bits.
+A accumulate and dump filter can be implemented in the uC to improve the resolution.

+Each GAUSS_FILTER reading should be synchronized to the MODEM_CLK.
+As an example, accumulating four readings and dividing the total by 4 will improve the resolution by 2 bits.